facebook/fresco/docs/_docs/01-rounded-corners-and-circles.md

 Images can be rounded with two different methods:

 1. `BITMAP_ONLY` - Uses a bitmap shader to draw the bitmap with rounded corners.
 This is the default rounding method.
 It doesn't support animations, and it does **not** support any scale types other than `centerCrop` (the default), `focusCrop` and `fit_xy`.
+If you use this rounding method with other scale types, such as 'center', you won't get an Exception but the image might look wrong (e.g. repeated edges due to how Android shaders work), especially in cases the source image is smaller than the view.
+See the Caveats section below.
 2. `OVERLAY_COLOR` - Draws rounded corners by overlaying a solid color, specified by the caller.
 The Drawee's background should be static and of the same solid color.
-Use `roundWithOverlayColor` in XML, or `setOverlayColor` in code, for this effect.
+Use `roundWithOverlayColor` in XML, or `setOverlayColor` in code to use this rounding method.

 ### In XML